mckennapsean/dissertation/content/07-reflect.md

 size of datasets that our collaborator struggles to analyze.

+![
+  Two biological datasets visualized in the s-CorrPlot.
+  Each dataset contains 76,730 (genes) and 120,000 (exons) variables, with 22 and 37 observations, respectively.
+For each dataset, genes and exons have been colored according to two brain regions in which the expression levels were measured, resulting in separate and combined overlay visualizations.
+The s-CorrPlot highlights different patterns of correlation in each of these brain regions due to the gene and exon expression patterns varying on a global scale, i.e., the blue and red regions of these plots show different patterns, distributions, and clusters across the two regions, which indicates potentially significant differences in their biological processes.
+](figures/scorrplot/case-studies.pdf){#fig:gene-case-study width="95%"}

 At first, our collaborator explored 38,365 genes in two regions of the brain, with 22 observations, using the s-CorrPlot, shown at the top of [@fig:gene-case-study].
 Since each gene can exist in either brain region, the